Siranwali: History

 The predominantly Muslim population supported the All-India Muslim League and Pakistan Movement.
 After the Independence of Pakistan in 1947, the minority Hindus and Sikhs migrated to India while the Muslim refugees from India settled in the Sialkot.
 The ruling family departed for India.
 Their mansion was subsequently acquired by Mewati-speaking Muslim refugees.

 Overview

 The town is home to grain markets which provides jobs to over fifty thousand people.
 There are over thirty rice mills located in the area, making it one of the major grain markets in the Punjab region.
 The town is located close to, and partly merged with, Mianwali Bangla.

 Demographics

+The town is home to above 13 thousands people and have an area of 2165 acres.
 The majority of the population are Mewati-speaking, with Punjabi-speaking people forming the next largest group.
 Urdu is also spoken.